 Truk Lagoon liveaboard highlights

-Truk Lagoon is best known for its world-class wreck diving and variety of wrecks ranging from supply vessels (Maru) to planes and a submarine, all tightly packed into a coral reef lagoon.
+Truk Lagoon (or Chuuk Lagoon to give it its correct name) is best known for its world-class wreck diving and variety of wrecks ranging from supply vessels (Maru) to planes and a submarine, all tightly packed into a coral reef lagoon.

 During WWII, the Japanese fleet used Truk Lagoon as one of their main staging points for attacks on the allied forces.
 In 1944 the American-led “Operation Hailstone” surprised the fleet resulting in the plethora of dive sites which we can see there today.
-With over 60 wrecks to explore, it’s easy to appreciate why divers travel to this area time and time again.
+With over 60 wrecks to explore and an abundance of marine life, it’s easy to appreciate why Chuuk is on many scuba divers’ ‘bucket list’ and wreck enthusiasts travel to the area time and time again.

 Wreck diving paradise